-Ohio Administrative Code Rule 5101:1-3-01 Ohio works first: federal work participation rates.
-Effective: April 1, 2021
+Ohio Administrative Code

+Rule 5101:1-3-01 Ohio works first: federal work participation rates.

+Effective: January 1, 2023
-(A) Which section of the Revised Code applies to federal work participation rates?

-(1) Section 5107.05 of the Revised Code authorizes the director of job and family services to adopt rules as necessary to comply with Title IV-A, Title IV-D, federal regulations, state law, and the state plan.

-(2) The county agency will administer the work activity programs in accordance with the requirements contained in this rule and not in accordance with sections 5107.40, 5107.42 and 5107.44 of the Revised Code.

-(B) What are the federal work participation rates?

-(1) Each federal fiscal year each county agency must achieve the minimum federal work participation rates pursuant to 45 C.F.R.
+- (A) Which section of the Revised Code applies to federal work participation rates? - (1) Section 5107.05 of the Revised Code authorizes the director of job and family services to adopt rules as necessary to comply with Title IV-A, Title IV-D, federal regulations, state law, and the state plan. - (2) The county agency will administer the work activity programs in accordance with the requirements contained in this rule and not in accordance with sections 5107.40, 5107.42 and 5107.44 of the Revised Code. - (B) What are the federal work participation rates? - (1) Each federal fiscal year each county agency must achieve the minimum federal work participation rates pursuant to 45 C.F.R.
 261.21 (2/2008) and 45 C.F.R.
 261.23 (2/2008).
-The minimum federal work participation rates are ninety per cent for two-parent assistance groups and fifty per cent for all- family assistance groups.

-(2) For purposes of calculating federal work participation rates, the definitions described in this rule are applicable.
+The minimum federal work participation rates are ninety per cent for two-parent assistance groups and fifty per cent for all- family assistance groups. - (2) For purposes of calculating federal work participation rates, the definitions described in this rule are applicable.
 In order to meet the definitions of two-parent assistance groups or all-family assistance groups as described in paragraphs (C) and (D) of this rule, the work-eligible individuals shall be included in the assistance group.
-Learning, earning and parenting (LEAP) participation by a minor head of household, as defined in section 5107.02 of the Revised Code and rule 5101:1-1-01 of the Administrative Code, is included in the two-parent or the all-family assistance group definitions for federal work participation calculation purposes.

-(C) What is a two-parent assistance group?
+Learning, earning and parenting (LEAP) participation by a minor head of household, as defined in section 5107.02 of the Revised Code and rule 5101:1-1-01 of the Administrative Code, is included in the two-parent or the all-family assistance group definitions for federal work participation calculation purposes. - (C) What is a two-parent assistance group? - (1) Definition

-(1) Definition

 A two-parent assistance group includes at least one minor child and two natural or adoptive parents of the same minor child who are work-eligible individuals and living in the home.
-This includes a two-parent assistance group that is deemed to include a minor child when the only minor child is in receipt of supplemental security income (SSI) benefits, or is a child for whom federal, state, or local adoption assistance foster care maintenance payments, or kinship support payments as described in rule 5101:2-42-18.2 of the Administrative Code are made.
+This includes a two-parent assistance group that is deemed to include a minor child when the only minor child is in receipt of supplemental security income (SSI) benefits, or is a child for whom federal, state, or local adoption assistance, foster care maintenance payments, kinship support payments as described in rule 5101:2-42-18.2 of the Administrative Code, or federal or state kinship guardianship assistance program (KGAP) payments as described in rules 5101:2-56-02 and 5101:2-55-03 of the Administrative Code are made.